vigour-io/brisky-performance/README.md

 )

 // runs a tape test for you
-// passes as long as function a performs within 2 times the result of option b perf(function a () {}, function b (), 2)
+// passes as long as function a performs within 2 times the speed of function b perf(function a () {}, function b (), 2)

 // some args